Millionaire’s Shortbread

 • Heavy Cream: To make the chocolate layer smooth and luxe.

 Okay, now that we’ve covered the ingredients, let’s go over the baking and cooking process.
-There are a few steps here, but all of them are easy to do.
+Scroll down to the recipe card below for more detailed instructions.

 Shortbread

-• Bake the Shortbread.
-Once the dough has chilled, preheat your oven to 350°F. Line a 9×9 square pan with parchment, and lightly spray with baking spray.
-Evenly spread the dough into the baking dish, and bake on the middle rack for 30 minutes.
+• Bake.
+Line a square pan with parchment paper and spray with baking spray.
+Spread the shortbread dough evenly in the baking sheet and bake for 30 minutes.
+Allow to cool.

 Caramel

-• Add to the Shortbread.
-Pour the caramel onto the baked shortbread.
-Set it aside to cool completely while you make the chocolate.
+• Add to the shortbread.
+Pour the caramel over the baked shortbread.
+Set aside to cool.

 Chocolate Layer

-• Enjoy!
-Once the bars have cooled, cut them into 9 squares and serve.
+• Enjoy.
+Once the millionaire bars have cooled, slice into squares and enjoy.

 Recipe Tips